Herd: Foraging

-Hunting together enables group-living predators, such as wolves and wild dogs, to catch large prey, what they are unable to achieve when hunting alone.
+Hunting together enables group-living predators, such as wolves and wild dogs, to catch large prey, which they are unable to achieve when hunting alone.
 Working together significantly improves foraging efficiency, meaning the net energy gain of each individual is increased when animals are feeding collectively.
-A group of Spinner dolphins is for instances able to force fish into a small confined space, which makes capturing prey particularly easy, as there is no way for the latter to flee.
+As an example, a group of Spinner dolphins is able to corral fish into a smaller volume, which makes catching them easier, as there is less opportunity for the fish to escape.
 Furthermore, large groups are able to monopolize resources and defend them against solitary animals or smaller groups of the same or different species.
-It was shown that larger groups of lions tend to be more successful in protecting prey from hyenas than small ones.
-Being able to communicate the location and type of food to other group members may increase the chance for each individual to find profitable food sources, a mechanism which is commonly known to be used by bees, which use a so-called Waggle dance, and several species birds using food calls.
+It has been shown that larger groups of lions tend to be more successful in protecting prey from hyenas than smaller ones.
+Being able to communicate the location and type of food to other group members may increase the chance for each individual to find profitable food sources, a mechanism which is known to be used by both bees (via a Waggle dance) and several species of birds (using specific vocalisations to indicate food).

 In terms of Optimal foraging theory, animals always try to maximize their net energy gain when feeding, because this is positively correlated to their fitness.
 If their energy requirement is fixed and additional energy is not increasing fitness, they will use as little time for foraging as possible (time minimizers).
 If on the other hand time allocated to foraging is fixed, an animal's gain in fitness is related to the quantity and quality of resources it feeds on (Energy maximizers).

 Since foraging may be energetically costly (searching, hunting, handling, etc.) and may induce risk of predation, animals in groups may have an advantage, since their combined effort in locating and handling food will reduce time needed to forage sufficiently.
 Thus, animals in groups may have shorter searching and handling times as well as an increased chance of finding (or monopolizing) highly profitable food, which makes foraging in groups beneficial for time minimizers and energy maximizers alike.

 The obvious disadvantage of foraging in groups is (scramble or direct) competition with other group members.
 In general, it is clear that the amount of resources available for each individual decreases with group size.
 If the resource availability is critical, competition within the group may get so intense, that animals no longer experience benefits from living in groups.
 However, only the relative importance of within- and between-group competition determines the optimal group size and ultimately the decision of each individual whether or not to stay in the group.